qwelias/qwelias.github.io/src/blog/sobac.md

 ## Scoped Owner Based Access Control
 ### Key points
-- System data entities consist of resources and users which are able to act upon resources
+- System data entities consist of resources, and users which are able to act upon resources
 - Every entity has a list of owners
 - Every user has a list of scopes
 - A scope is defined as `owners/id/action/namespace`, where